Lotto fever as jackpot reaches record high of €19 million

 “The Lotto game really is in unprecedented territory and it’s incredibly exciting for our players.
 We have a capped record jackpot of over €19 million up for grabs and for the first time in Lotto history, the jackpot prize fund will flow down to lower prize tier levels”.

-With excitement building even further for Saturday night’s €19 million Lotto draw, the National Lottery continues to advise players hoping to scoop the prizes on offer to continue to follow public health guidance when in-store and to avoid unnecessary queues by purchasing their tickets early ahead of the 7.45pm cut-off on Saturday evening.
+With excitement building even further for tonight’s €19 million Lotto draw, the National Lottery continues to advise players hoping to scoop the prizes on offer to continue to follow public health guidance when in-store and to avoid unnecessary queues by purchasing their tickets early ahead of the 7.45pm cut-off this evening.

 Tickets can also be purchased on the National Lottery app or at www.lottery.ie.